 Taking steps to reduce your stress not only gives your mind a break but can also help relieve the pressure on your immune system.
 The following activities can help you reduce short-term and long-term stress:

-- Get enough sleep.
 Try to avoid caffeinated drinks in the afternoon so you can fall asleep easier at night.
 Also set a routine that makes getting a good night’s sleep easier, such as avoiding looking at screens while in bed.
-Getting enough sleep also helps clear your mind and improve your overall wellbeing.
+Getting enough sleep also helps clear your mind and improve your overall well-being.

-- Write it down.
 Recording what’s stressing you out by writing it down helps you assess the factors that bring stress to your life, which can help you handle it better.
-Also write down what you’re thankful for, because it helps instill gratitude and enables you to focus on the positive things in your life.
+Also, write down what you’re thankful for because it helps instill gratitude and enables you to focus on the positive things in your life.

 Learn More About the Impact of Stress on the Immune System from Baptist Health

-If you or a loved one are experiencing signs of a weakened immune system due to stress, contact your nearest Baptist Health location today.
+If you or a loved one are experiencing signs of a weakened immune system due to the effects of stress, contact your nearest Baptist Health location today.